 Over a mile of sand, you will see naked people tanning areas that normally don't see the light of day.
 The crowd is generally mixed—including gay men, true naturists, and heterosexual couples—but for the most part an older hippie-type crowd.
 Although, it's a no-judgment zone, so anything goes.

 You pretty much have to go out of your way to be offended, but if such activities typically offend you, don't go.

 It's important to note that Florida law doesn't actually allow nudity in public places.
 There is a Brevard County ordinance against nudity on the books, but it goes largely unenforced at Playalinda.
 The only time authorities are called is if people are acting lewd, reckless, or endangering others.
 But those who are simply seeking a tan lines-free tan need not worry.
 Although, if you're going to go nude, it's best to have a cover-up handy just in case.

 Directions, Fees, and Hours

 From Interstate 95, take State Road 406 exit at Titusville.
 After crossing the Indian River, take a right fork onto State Road 402 and continue east to the beach.

 From Cocoa Beach, take Highway A1A north to State Road 528 and go west to State Road 3 and follow it north to State Road 402, then turn east (right) and proceed to the beach.

-Entrance to Cape Canaveral National Seashore is $10 per day, per vehicle.
+Entrance to Cape Canaveral National Seashore is $10 per day per vehicle.
 There is a $1 walk-on fee per day.
-Hours for the Cape Canaveral National Seashore is 6:00 a.m. to 6:00 p.m.
-Facilities are limited to rest rooms and a visitor center.
+Hours for the Cape Canaveral National Seashore are 6:00 a.m. to 6:00 p.m.
+Facilities are limited to restrooms and a visitor center.